circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Creating a context
 allows you to share environment variables across multiple projects.
-To set environment variables at the context level, see the [Contexts documentation]({{ site.baseurl }}/2.0/contexts/).
+To set an environment variables in a context, see the [Contexts documentation]({{ site.baseurl }}/2.0/contexts/).

 ## Setting an Environment Variable in a Project